SLU-Madrid's campus protocols for Summer 2022 are based on a commitment to teaching and learning as well as the health and wellbeing of our community.

 Handwashing and Sanitizing Stations: We continue to recommend periodic handwashing and the use of hand-sanitizing stations with hydro-alcoholic gel located throughout campus, including at all key entrance and exit points.
 A Dyson Wash and Dry Pod, where you can soap, wash, and dry your hands is also available at the entrance of the cafeteria.

 Cleaning/Disinfecting: SLU-Madrid has implemented daily disinfecting efforts on campus, with special attention to high touch surfaces.
 Disinfectant detergent and paper towels are available in all shared offices and classrooms for additional sanitation during the day.

-Host-Family Housing: For Spring 2021, host-family housing is limited to single-room occupancy only; no host family will house more than three students.
-SLU-Madrid has ensured that infrastructure and services are in place to support students if they become ill or need to self-isolate due to exposure to COVID-19.
-This safety measure requires host families to provide additional meal service and sanitary measures; thus, an additional 15€ per day will be charged to the student for each day of prescribed confinement.
+Host-Family Housing: For the summer, host-family housing will continue to be limited to single-room occupancy, with families limited to hosting no more than three students.
+SLU-Madrid has ensured that the infrastructure and services are in place to support students if they become ill or need to self-isolate due to exposure to COVID-19.
+This safety measure requires host families to provide additional meal service and sanitary measures; thus, an additional 15 euros per day will be charged to the student for each day of prescribed confinement.
 If the host family is affected and/or cannot provide host family services, SLU-Madrid will move the student to a different housing accommodation.